shuozhixu/Materials_2024/README.md

 LAMMPS on OSCER does not come with many packages.
 To build more packages into LAMMPS, please visit [this page](https://docs.lammps.org/Build_package.html).

-To finish this project, two packages are needed:
+To finish this project, you need to build your own LAMMPS version with the following two packages included:

 - MANYBODY package.
 This is to use the manybody potential such as the embedded-atom method potential.
 - VORONOI package.
 This is to calculate Voronoi tessellation of the atoms in the simulation cell.
 To learn more, please visit [this page](https://docs.lammps.org/compute_voronoi_atom.html).

-Therefore, the first step in this project is to install both packages to your own version of LAMMPS.
-Once you did that, modify the mpirun line in `lmp.batch` to

-	mpirun -np $SLURM_NPROCS /YOURPATH/lmp_mpi -in lmp.in

-where `YOURPATH` is your own path to your newly compiled executable `lmp_mpi`.

 Note: All files for calculations can be found in this GitHub repository, except the data files which can be [here](https://drive.google.com/drive/folders/1YZu87CYd2v4Lga5JAvvNwOLzXJRPqeJn?usp=sharing).
 The reason is that the data files are too large for GitHub.
 Feel free to increase the walltime (default: 300 hours) and/or number of nodes (default: 1) and/or number of cores (default: 32), as needed.
 That would require the modification of `lmp.batch`.